Our Services and Focus Areas

 The Northwoods Land Trust (NWLT) offers permanent conservation services to private landowners in seven counties in northern Wisconsin: Vilas, Oneida, Forest, Florence, Iron, Price and Langlade.

-Today, over 15,000 acres of land is included in our protection programs.
-These lands include nearly 100 private conservation easements, as well as 30 conservation areas that NWLT owns and manages that are open to the public year-round.
+Today, over 15,000 acres of land with 83+ miles of shoreline is included in our protection programs.
+These lands include private conservation easements, as well as conservation areas that NWLT owns and manages that are open to the public year-round.

 Our values and services include: